Journeys of Black Mathematicians: A Documentary Project by George Csicsery

 About the Project

-In addition to the rich histories to be covered and compelling stories of contemporary Black American mathematicians, the film will showcase innovative educational programs in math for African American students at every level from grade school through undergraduate and postdocs, portraying their experiences, struggles and accomplishments.
-The historical characters and their stories will be interwoven to support themes identified in the lives and experiences of the students and aspiring mathematicians we plan to follow in various institutional settings as they explore the field and possibilities for future careers in mathematics.
+In addition to presenting the rich histories and compelling narratives of contemporary Black American mathematicians, the films showcase innovative educational programs in mathematics for African American students at every level, from grade school to university to postdoctoral research.
+The historical characters and their stories are interwoven to support themes identified in the lives and experiences of the students and aspiring mathematicians followed in various institutional settings as they explore the field and consider future careers in mathematics.

-Without venturing any predictions about individual choices, the film adheres to the proposition that a passion for mathematics and its pursuit can by itself produce positive social change and lead to a satisfying and meaningful life.
+Sharing a wide range of individual choices, the films adhere to the proposition that a passion for mathematics and its pursuit can by itself produce positive social change and lead to a satisfying and meaningful life.

 Themes